-Our mission is to transform greater Boston into a true bicycle city, with streets that are equitable, safe, appealing, people-centered spaces affording access and connection for everyone.
-We accomplish this through organizing, advocacy, education, public actions, and holding city and state agencies accountable to build out the network of safe, protected bike infrastructure.
+Our mission is to transform the streets of greater Boston into equitable and inviting people-centered spaces affording access and connection for every body.
+We accomplish this through organizing, advocacy, public actions, and holding city and state agencies accountable to build out the network of safe, protected bike infrastructure.

 Equity is central to our vision of the future.
 Residents, especially people of color and low income individuals whose opinions have historically been left out of planning processes, participate in the planning of their neighborhoods.
 Accommodations for people on bikes are as prolific in Roxbury as they are in Cambridge.
 Many will use bikes to connect to other forms of transit, which will be functional, well-maintained, and convenient.
 Inequities in health narrow and neighbors across the Greater Boston community can more easily access opportunities—education, employment, leisure, and commerce—safely by bicycle.

 In our vision of the future, municipalities will fund bicycle infrastructure, access and education at levels that are meaningful.
 They will use data and an equity framework to inform their decision-making.
 Residents, trained in organizing best practices, will be engaged and active in planning their communities and agencies will keep their promises to build and maintain bike facilities in a timely manner.

 • People power: We know that many voices are more powerful than one, and that organizing residents to speak up for their desired future not only brings in multiple perspectives, it decentralizes power, flexes strength, and leaves people feeling energized and civically engaged.

 • Dignifying each person: We value the humanity of our city’s residents.
 We seek to realize a mobility culture that places people ahead of vehicles and in which each journey recognizes people as beings deserving of respect.
 We recognize that creating a community that is inclusive takes work, and we strive to do the work to make any person who rides a bicycle feel welcome anywhere they are present.